google/ExoPlayer/analytics.md

   occurred.
 * `currentTimeline`, `currentWindowIndex`, `currentMediaPeriodId` and `currentPlaybackPositionMs`: As above but for the currently playing item.
-The currently playing item may be different to the item to which the event belongs, for example if the event corresponds to pre-buffering of the next item to be played.
+The currently playing item may be different from the item to which the event belongs, for example if the event corresponds to pre-buffering of the next item to be played.